qaware/from-rest-to-grpc-workshop/workshop/exercise-3/README.md

 }
 ```

+After that you have to run `buf generate` in the `grpc-beer-gateway/` directory again.

 Additionally, we can generate an OpenAPI v2 definition as well.
 Again, we need to enhance the proto file with
 additional options.
-Extend the `proto/beer.proto` with the following content:
+Extend the `proto/beer.proto` in the `grpc-beer-gateway/` directory with the following content:
 ```proto
 import "protoc-gen-openapiv2/options/annotations.proto";